codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-okta.md

 {:start="2"}
 1. You will now create your OIDC integration.
 On the *General Settings* page, provide the following:

-* App name (e.g. Codefresh)
+* App Integration name (e.g. Codefresh)
-* App logo (optional).
+* Logo (optional).
 Feel free to download and add this [picture]({{site.baseurl}}/images/administration/sso/okta/codefresh-logo.png)
-* Login redirect URI: `https://g.codefresh.io/api/auth/<your_codefresh_client_name>/callback` you’ll be able to extract your Codefresh client name a bit later in the process so we’ll need to come back to this and update it again - for now please use a temp value such as `https://g.codefresh.io/api/auth/temp/callback`
+* Sign-in redirect URI: `https://g.codefresh.io/api/auth/<your_codefresh_client_name>/callback` you’ll be able to extract your Codefresh client name a bit later in the process, so we’ll need to come back to this and update it again - for now please use a temp value such as `https://g.codefresh.io/api/auth/temp/callback`

 {% include image.html